Ten things to do before you're 11 ¾ at Dyrham Park

 Hunt for bugs

-It's a brilliant bug's life here at Dyrham - there are so many old trees and patches of long grass to hide in.
-Borrow a magnifying glass from reception, keep your eyes peeled, and remember that the bugs will be a lot more scared of you than you are of them - so be gentle.
+It's a brilliant bug's life here at Dyrham Park - there are so many old trees and patches of long grass to hide in as well as our bug hotel up at Old Lodge.
+Borrow a magnifying glass from reception, keep your eyes peeled.

 Track wild animals